Advantages and Disadvantages of Functional Organizational Structure

 An organization can be established in many different ways, depending on its goals.
 The structure of an organization demonstrates the system in which it operates.
 Basically, an organization structure shows the allocation of responsibilities of individuals and departments in a hierarchical way.

-A functional organization structure is one of the most common organizational structures which divides the company into departments such as marketing department, engineering department, sales department, IT department, etc.
+A functional organization structure is one of the most common structures which break down the company into departments such as the marketing department, engineering department, sales department, IT department, etc.

-Employees are supervised by a department manager with expertise in the same field.
-This expertise supports him to analyze the powers of his team and lead them to achieve the goals.
-Department managers are responsible for the performance of his department.
-The communication flows through the department heads to the top management.
+Employees are supervised by a department manager who has skilled and experted in the same field.
+This expertise supports the department managers to analyze the powers of their team and lead them through the achievement of organizational goals.
+Department managers are responsible for the performance of their department.
+The direction of communication is from the department manager to the top management.

-Employees are classified according to the function they perform within the organization.
+In that structure, employees are classified according to the function that they perform within the organization.

-If you consider other types of organizational structures, you will see some differences in reporting system.
-For example, in a projectized organizational structure , you report to the project manager.
+If you consider other types of organizational structures, you will see some differences in the reporting system.
+For example, in a projectized organizational structure, you report to the project manager.
 In a matrix organizational structure, your reporting hierarchy depends on the type of the matrix.

 Project Managers Role

 In functional organizational structures, all the authority stays with the functional managers.
 Therefore the role of the project manager is very limited if he exists.
 A functional organizational structure has a vertical and disconnected structure in which communication flows through the functional managers to the top management.